Botanically known as Aloysia virgata or sweet almond bush, this is a large shrub indigenous to Argentina.

 Unlike high-maintenance shrubs, sweet almonds do not need deadheading.

 Pruning this flowering shrub should be an annual affair.

-The plant bursts with beautiful flowers in early spring and tend to multiply in numbers over the seasons.
+The plant bursts with beautiful flowers in early spring and tends to multiply in numbers over the seasons.

 Hard pruning is often done to keep the plant full and compact.

-Pruning should take place right after the bloom time is over i.e., late summers.
+Pruning should take place right after the bloom time is over, i.e., late summer.